-- A GreenPower Customer, or group of GreenPower customers, such as a group buy scenario ("GreenPower Customer Group"), must have entered into a contractual agreement (such as a Power Purchase Agreement) with a GreenPower Generator for a minimum period of five years which resulted in the GreenPower Customer (or GreenPower Customer Group collectively) taking ownership of LGCs created by that GreenPower Generator during the term of the agreement. - This contractual agreement can be directly between the GreenPower Customer and GreenPower Generator or it can be facilitated through an agent such as a GreenPower Provider. - The GreenPower Generator must be constructed within three years following the contractual agreement being made and must not have been constructed prior to the contractual agreement being made. - These LGCs must not be on-sold or transferred to any party other than from the GreenPower Generator to the GreenPower Customer or GreenPower Customer Group and then on to the GreenPower Provider, or directly from the GreenPower Generator to the GreenPower Provider on behalf of the GreenPower Customer or GreenPower Customer Group.
-Any other variations to this process must be approved by the Program Manager Accreditation. - Sales under a GreenPower-Connect Product are excluded from the calculation of the 5 per cent shortfall provision outlined in 1(a) of section 3.6 of the Program Rules. - The Product must comply with the same technical and marketing criteria that other GreenPower Products are subject to, unless otherwise specified by the Program Manager Accreditation. - GreenPower Providers are not permitted to use percentage based GreenPower Product Disclosure Labels in any marketing or collateral of a GreenPower-Connect Product unless prior approval is granted by the Program Manager Marketing.
-The GreenPower master logo may be used if approval of the Program Manager is sought. - It is incumbent upon the GreenPower Provider to ensure that the Program Manager and/or its appointed auditor is provided with the required information and evidence to determine the product's eligibility as a GreenPower Connect Product.
+- A GreenPower Customer, or group of GreenPower customers, such as a group buy scenario ("GreenPower Customer Group"), must have entered into a contractual agreement (such as a Power Purchase Agreement) with a GreenPower Generator for a minimum period of five years which resulted in the GreenPower Customer (or GreenPower Customer Group collectively) taking ownership of LGCs created by that GreenPower Generator during the term of the agreement. - 2.
+This contractual agreement can be directly between the GreenPower Customer and GreenPower Generator or it can be facilitated through an agent such as a GreenPower Provider. - 3.
+The GreenPower Generator must be constructed within three years following the contractual agreement being made and must not have been constructed prior to the contractual agreement being made. - 4.
+These LGCs must not be on-sold or transferred to any party other than from the GreenPower Generator to the GreenPower Customer or GreenPower Customer Group and then on to the GreenPower Provider, or directly from the GreenPower Generator to the GreenPower Provider on behalf of the GreenPower Customer or GreenPower Customer Group.
+Any other variations to this process must be approved by the Program Manager Accreditation. - 5.
+Sales under a GreenPower-Connect Product are excluded from the calculation of the 5 per cent shortfall provision outlined in 1(a) of section 3.6 of the Program Rules. - 6.
+The Product must comply with the same technical and marketing criteria that other GreenPower Products are subject to, unless otherwise specified by the Program Manager Accreditation. - 7.
+GreenPower Providers are not permitted to use percentage based GreenPower Product Disclosure Labels in any marketing or collateral of a GreenPower-Connect Product unless prior approval is granted by the Program Manager - Marketing.
+The GreenPower master logo may be used if approval of the Program Manager is sought. - 8.
+It is incumbent upon the GreenPower Provider to ensure that the Program Manager and/or its appointed auditor is provided with the required information and evidence to determine the product's eligibility as a GreenPower Connect Product.

-Appendix 2: GreenPower Accredited Generators used during 2020 Settlement Period
+Appendix 2: GreenPower Accredited Generators used during 2021 Settlement Period

 Generator REC Code

 Adina Apartment Hotel Darwin Solar - NT SRPVNT52

 Aeroten Leongatha Solar - VIC SRPVVC63

+Albury LFG and Solar - NSW BEBGNS28

 Alepat Taylor Preston Solar - VIC SRPVVCG5

-Alinta Wind Farm WD00WA08

-Allity - Charles Young Solar - SA SRPVSAD9

 Almax Bayswater North Solar - VIC SRPVVCL8

 Amstel Club Cranbourne - Solar - VIC SRPVVCS1

 Aquapulse Solar - VIC SRPVVC67

+Ararat Wind Farm WD00VC24

 ARYZTA Dandenong - Solar - VIC SRPVVCQ4

 Aspley Homemaker City - Solar - QLD SRPVQLL8

+Ausgrid Dee Why (Cromer) - Solar SRPVNSG9

+Ausgrid Silverwater - Solar SRPVNSC7

+Australian National Maritime Museum Solar - NSW SRPVNSK3

+Bakers Maison Solar NSW SRPVNS76

 Bald Hills Wind Farm Pty Ltd WD00VC20

 Ballarat Holden Solar - VIC SRPVVC26

+Ballarat Landfill BEBGVC14

 Bankstown District Solar - NSW SRPVNSP7

 Banyule City Council Greensborough Solar - VIC SRPVVCC0

 Bayswood Timber Hallam VIC - Solar SRPVVC59

-Beaconhills Pakenham Year 9 Centre - Solar - Vic SRPVVCG7
+Beaconhills College Berwick Solar Vic SRPVVC64

+Bendigo Renewable Energy Facility BEBGVC15

+Birkdale Renewable Energy Facility BEBGQL17

 Blackwoods Carole Park Solar - QLD SRPVQLD6

-Blue Wren Yatala Solar - QLD SRPVQLH1

-Bodangora Wind Farm Pty Limited WD00NS16

-Bogong Power Station, Victoria HY00VC08

 Bomen Solar Farm SRPVNSR0

 Booth Strathmerton Solar - VIC SRPVVC66

 Botanicca Building 3 - Solar - VIC SRPVVCR7

 BRC Millbank Solar - QLD SRPVQL75

 Broadbeach Library Mermaid Waters Solar - QLD SRPVQLF7

-Broken Hill Solar Plant SRPVNS36

 BTP 37 BRANDL Solar - QLD SRPVQLA1

 BTP 7 Clunies - Eight Mile Plains - Solar - QLD SRPVQLH8

-Bunnings Alice Springs - Solar wSGU - NT SRPVNT55

-Bunnings Arundel Solar - QLD SRPVQLI2
+BTP 8 CLUNIES 9 MCKECHNIE Solar - QLD SRPVQLA0

-Bunnings Batemans Bay Solar - NSW SRPVNSP6

-Bunnings Bathurst Solar - NSW SRPVNSO8

-Bunnings Bellambi Solar - NSW SRPVNS93
+BTP 88 BRANDL Solar - QLD SRPVQLA3

-Bunnings Bethania - Solar - QLD SRPVQLK6
+Bunnings Bendigo - Solar SRPVVCZ2

 Bunnings Bundamba - Solar - QLD SRPVQLM1

-Bunnings Burleigh Waters Solar - QLD SRPVQLI4

 Bunnings Caringbah Solar - NSW SRPVNSN3

 Bunnings Coffs Harbour - Solar - NSW SRPVNSP9

+Bunnings Dural - Solar - NSW SRPVNSP2

 Bunnings Edwardstown - Solar - SA SRPVSAG8

 Bunnings Geelong North Solar - VIC SRPVVCQ9

-Bunnings Kirrawee Solar - NSW SRPVNSQ9

-Bunnings Lake Haven - Solar - NSW SRPVNSP1

-Bunnings Manly West - Solar - QLD SRPVQLK4

-Bunnings Nerang Solar - QLD SRPVQLJ1